vitorileticia/vitorileticia/README.md

 ### Olá,Bem vindo ao meu GitHub

-**vitorileticia/vitorileticia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 👱‍♀️ Meu nome é Vitoria
 - ❤️ Futura tecnica de informatica
 - 📒 Bons conhecimentos em redes de computadoes